nfriend/webgl-chess/README.md

 - Supports standard chess play - castling, substitution, check, etc.
 - Written in vanilla WebGL - no wrapping or abstraction libraries used.

+## Presentation Video

+View my presentation here: https://youtu.be/8QwYRF_P11U My PowerPoint slides for this presentation are located in this repository as [HCI557FinalProject.pptx](HCI557FinalProject.pptx).

 ## Grading Rubric

 Based on the grading rubric provided in class, this project is worth the full 15 points from the following categories: